stackblitz-labs/pkg.pr.new/README.md

 ```

 > [!NOTE]
 > Prebuilt tarballs are uploaded **as-is**: pkg.pr.new will not repack them.
 If one tarball references another tarball being published in the same call, pkg.pr.new will print a warning and that reference will not be rewritten to a pkg.pr.new URL.
-Repack with the resolved version yourself if you need cross-package linking.
+Repack with the resolved version yourself if you need cross-package linking. `--previewVersion` is also unsupported with prebuilt tarballs for the same reason.

 > [!CAUTION]
 > In CI environments, avoid `npx`, `pnpm dlx`, `yarn dlx`, and `bunx` for this step.
 Install `pkg-pr-new` as a dependency and execute it from the lockfile (`npm exec`, `pnpm exec`, `yarn`, or `bun run`).